 Information about safety and legal requirements governing the use of radiation in research.

-If you become aware of activities that you believe could be breaches of the Code or research misconduct, several avenues are open to you.
+If you become aware of activities that you believe are 'research code breaches' or 'serious research code breach' (research misconduct), several avenues are open to you.

 The central code governing research integrity in Australia.

 Restricted access for members of the Laboratory and Biosafety Committee, Animal Ethics Committees and the Human Research Ethics Committee.